bckr/contractor/Readme.md

 Contractor
 ============

-A Plugin for the Clang Compiler to automatically add assertions to C-Sourcefiles based on its Design by Contract specification.
+A Plugin for the Clang Compiler to automatically add assertions to C-Sourcefiles based on their Design by Contract specification.

 Instructions
 ------------